pyta-uoft/website/index.md

 ~~~~ {include="W0631_undefined_loop_variable"}
 ~~~~

 Python, unlike many other languages (e.g. C, C++, Java), allows loop variables to be accessed outside the loop in which they were defined.
-This practice is discouraged, however, as it can lead to obscure and hard-to-detect bugs.
-For more information, see the Eli Bendersky's blog post: [The scope of index variables in Python's for loops].
+However, this practice is discouraged, as it can lead to obscure and hard-to-detect bugs.

+**See also**:

+- [The scope of index variables in Python's for loops]

 ### Not in loop (E0103) {#E0103}

-This error occurs when the `break` or `continue` keyword is used outside a loop.
+This error occurs when the `break` or `continue` keyword is used outside of a loop.
 The keyword `break` is used to exit a loop early and the keyword `continue` is used to skip an iteration in a loop.
 Hence both the keywords only belong inside loops.

-A common source of this error is when the `break` or `continue` is not indented properly (it must be indented to be considered part of the loop body).

 ~~~~ {include="E0103_not_in_loop"}
 ~~~~

+A common source of this error is when the `break` or `continue` is not indented properly (it must be indented to be considered part of the loop body).

 ### Return outside function (E0104) {#E0104}

 This error occurs when a `return` statement is found outside a function or method.
-A common source of this error is when the `return` is not indented properly (it must be indented to be considered part of the loop body).

 ~~~~ {include="E0104_return_outside_function"}
 ~~~~

+A common source of this error is when the `return` is not indented properly (it must be indented to be considered part of the loop body).

 ### Unreachable (W0101) {#W0101}

 This error occurs when there is some code after a `return` or `raise` statement.
-This code will never be run, and so either it should be removed, or the function is returning too early.
+This code will never be run, so either it should be removed, or the function is returning too early.

 ~~~~ {include="W0101_unreachable"}
 ~~~~